cssinjs/jss/readme.md

 - Detach styles from render tree when not used - increases performance.
 - All the features you might know from [stylus](http://learnboost.github.io/stylus/) or [sass](http://sass-lang.com/) and much more.
 - No need to learn any new syntax.
-- No need to precompile, but you can.
+- No need to precompile, only if you want to.

 Take a look at examples directory.